CouncilDataProject/seattle_v2/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: '"Something''s wrong..."'
+about: '"Something went wrong..."'
 title: ''
 labels: ''
 assignees: ''

 ---

+## System and Software
+* Operating System:
+* Web Browser:

+## Page or Route
+* Link:

 ## Description
-*A clear description of the bug*
+*A description of the bug*

-## Expected Behavior
-*What did you expect to happen instead?*

-## Reproduction
-*A minimal example that exhibits the behavior.*

-## Environment
+## Notes
-*Any additional information about your environment*
+*Any other comments you think may be important to reproducing the issue*